 DevSecOps with Continuous Delivery

 DevSecOpsA methodology that integrates security practices with the software development and operations lifecycle.
-The goal of the merge is to prioritize the balance of development speed and security. has the mantra "shift left" because it integrates secure development best practices as early as possible in the software delivery lifecycle.
-Like Agile and DevOps, DevSecOps introduces a culture change and removes the traditional barriers between developers, operations, and security and compliance officers.
-This approach prevents security problems from reaching production systems and failing corporate audits because it requires automating security and compliance controls as part of continuous integration and continuous delivery processes.
-For more information about DevSecOps, see What is DevSecOps?.
+The goal of the merge is to prioritize the balance of development speed and security. requires automating security and compliance controls as part of continuous integration and continuous delivery processes.
+Evidence of these controls is also collected to demonstrate to auditors that every change in history meets the necessary controls.

-Continuous Delivery provides a core set of tools for any DevSecOps toolchain.
 Aligned with the requirements of the Financial Services industry, Continuous Delivery provides a reference implementation of NIST Configuration Management controls as a service.
 You can configure this service in a few clicks by using templates.
-To get started, see Part 1: Set up prerequisites.

 How does DevSecOps work?